nus-cs2103-AY2021S1/tp/docs/team/fanminj.md

 - Contributions to the Developer Guide:
     - Added the sequence diagram for the command `addMod`.
-    - Wrote the implementation steps from section 4.1 to section 4.6 and appendix C and D.
+    - Wrote the implementation steps from section 4.1 to section 4.6 and use cases.

 - Contributions to team-based tasks:
     - Set up the GitHub team organisation and repo (including creating issue labels and milestones).